junxit/us-congress-bills-112/metadata.md

 - 2011-05-12 — Committee on Rules and Administration.
 Reported by Senator Schumer without amendment.
 Without written report.
 - 2011-05-12 — Committee on Rules and Administration.
 Reported by Senator Schumer without amendment.
 Without written report.
 - 2011-05-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 44.
+- 2012-05-24 — Amendment SA 2155 agreed to in Senate by Unanimous Consent.
+- 2012-05-24 — Amendment SA 2155 proposed by Senator Reid for Senator Levin. (consideration: CR S3657; text: CR S3657) To improve oversight over the program and ensure no subsidy is received by Senators and employees.
+- 2012-05-24 — Measure laid before Senate by unanimous consent. (consideration: CR S3657-3658)
+- 2012-05-24 — Passed Senate with an amendment by Unanimous Consent. (text: CR S3657-3658)
+- 2012-05-24 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S3657-3658)
+- 2012-05-24 — Senate amendment agreed to: Amendment SA 2155 agreed to in Senate by Unanimous Consent.
+- 2012-05-24 — Senate amendment proposed (on the floor): Amendment SA 2155 proposed by Senator Reid for Senator Levin.(consideration: CR S3657; text: CR S3657)
+- 2012-05-24 — Senate amendment submitted